angular/angular/adev/src/content/tutorials/learn-angular/steps/12-enable-routing/README.md

 </docs-workflow>

-Your app is now setup to use Angular Router.
+Your app is now set up to use Angular Router.
 Nice work! 🙌

 Keep the momentum going to learn the next step of defining the routes for our app.